 Given the nature of our business, there are overseas and local trips, product launches and promotional items of relatively high value, organised and supplied by manufacturers, suppliers and finance houses.
 In these cases it is necessary for employees, prior to acceptance, to get the approval, in writing, of the relevant Exco members.
 In respect of Exco members, permission must be obtained from the CEO, and disclosure made at the first Exco meeting after the date on which the relevant details are known.

 - Giving/granting of “gifts”, donations and sponsorships

-Given the nature of our business gifts are granted to large corporate customers (e.g. fleet customers) from time to time.
+Given the nature of our business gifts and sponsorships are granted to large corporate customers (e.g. fleet customers) from time to time.
 Such gifts:

 - Should only be granted to loyal customers who have supported the business unit or franchise in the past.

-- Not be excessive in terms of monetary value (<R3000) unless prior approval of the CEO is obtained.
+- Should not be excessive in terms of monetary value (less than R3000) unless prior approval of the CEO is obtained; and

 - Should not be seen as binding dependency to secure future business relationships.

 The approval of the relevant Exco member must be obtained prior to granting such gifts to customers.

 - Employee investments in CMH Limited shares